-The National Health Service (NHS) cares for mothers and babies before and after birth, free of charge, but expectant parents can still lean on their health insurance policy for support and benefits.
+The NHS cares for mothers and babies before and after birth, free of charge.
+But expectant parents can still lean on their health insurance policy for support and benefits.

-Health insurance offers a greater choice of treatments and facilities for patients who can afford to pay for healthcare, and skip lengthy NHS waiting lists.
+Health insurance offers a greater choice of treatments and facilities for people who can afford to pay for healthcare.

-Although it's unusual, some insurers might pay a cash benefit to contribute towards scans, tests and private midwifery costs, so it's worth checking your policy when you become pregnant to see what's included.
+Some insurers contribute towards scans, tests and private midwifery costs, but this is unusual.
+Check your policy when you become pregnant to see what's included.

-Often a health insurance policy must be active for a number of weeks, months or years prior to conception for parents to receive the cash benefit.
+A health insurance policy usually has to be active for a number of weeks, months or years before you get pregnant for you to receive the cash benefit.

-The benefit might only be available for a short window after the baby is born, or after your family is discharged from the hospital.
+The benefit might only be available for a short window after the baby is born, or after you're discharged from the hospital.

-In some instances, the bonus is available to adoptive parents too, but the benefit could be forfeited if the parents are related to the adopted child.
+Somtimes the bonus is available to adoptive parents, but the benefit could be forfeited if the parents are related to the adopted child.

-Read the terms and conditions carefully to see what the insurer needs to swiftly make the payment.
+Read the terms and conditions carefully to see what the insurer needs to make the payment.

 They may need one or more of the following documents:

-Each treatment and piece of apparatus used during childbirth could have an itemised cost and while most women will give birth in NHS facilities, there are a few private maternity hospitals.
+While most women give birth in NHS facilities, there are a few private maternity hospitals.

-If you need an induction, epidural, or forceps, the cost of a private birth quickly adds up (and don't forget the consultant's and anaesthetist's fees on top!).
+If you need an induction, epidural, or forceps, the cost of a private birth quickly adds up.
+And that’s before you take into account fees for the consultant and anaesthetist.

-Remember, routine maternity care is highly likely to be excluded from your health insurance policy, so if you want private treatment, you'll probably pay for it out of your own pocket.
+Remember, routine maternity care is probably excluded from your health insurance policy, so if you want private treatment, you may have to pay for it out of your own pocket.

 Some insurers give you full cover if you run into complications during childbirth.